 - Janis Louie, Fellow of the American Association for the Advancement of Science

 - Peter Stang, Priestly Medal of the American Chemical Society

 - Ryan Looper, Amgen Young Investigator Award

 - Ryan Looper, Thieme Chemistry Journal Award

 - Joel Harris, Coblentz Society Bomem-Michelson Award

-- Gary Keck, University of Utah Distinguished Scholarly & Creative Research Award
+- Gary Keck, U of U Distinguished Scholarly & Creative Research Award

 For a complete list of 2012 awards click here